OluwajobaOluwabori/disaster_response_pipeline_project/README.md

 ## Project Motivation
 The goal of this project is to create a machine learning pipeline to categorize these events so that messages can be sent to an appropriate disaster relief agency.

+### Objective
-### Objective: To develop a machine learning pipeline that can categorize disaster relief messages into relevant categories so that they can be directed to the appropriate disaster relief agency.
+To develop a machine learning pipeline that can categorize disaster relief messages into relevant categories so that they can be directed to the appropriate disaster relief agency.

+### Description
-### Description: The project was designed to create a Natural Language Processing (NLP) tool that could categorize real-life disaster messages and tweets.
+The project was designed to create a Natural Language Processing (NLP) tool that could categorize real-life disaster messages and tweets.
 The data used for the project was pre-labelled and contained messages sent during disaster events.
 The project was divided into three sections: ETL Pipeline, Machine Learning Pipeline, and Web Development.

 The ETL (Extract, Transform, Load) Pipeline involved cleaning and pre-processing the data to get it ready for the machine learning model.
 The Machine Learning Pipeline used NLP techniques and the scikit-learn library to train a model on the pre-processed data.
 The final stage involved web development, where a Flask-based web application was developed to showcase the model's categorization results.